-DDMI then participated in the WLWB Water Licence Amendment Process and provided updated information about the PKMW to the WLWB, including responses to the WLWB's Information Requests, submission of a project development schedule of the Immediate Deposition Plan for Processed Kimberlite to the A418 Mine Working, submission of updated water quality modelling to fulfill REA Measure 3a (i.e. updating modelling to show whether water will meet water quality objectives defined in REA Measure 1 before depositing processed kimberlite into the pit(s) and underground), and submission of updates on DDMI's progress in its ongoing engagement with potentially affected Indigenous Groups to enable, among other things, the establishment of engagement protocols and the development of cultural water quality criteria for the PKMW.
+DDMI then participated in the WLWB Water Licence Amendment Process and provided updated information about the PKMW to the WLWB, including responses to the WLWB's Information Requests, submission of a project development schedule of the Immediate Deposition Plan for Processed Kimberlite to the A418 Mine Working, submission of updated water quality modelling to fulfill REA Measure 3a (i.e. updating modelling to show whether water will meet water quality objectives defined in REA Measure 1 before depositing processed kimberlite into the pit(s) and underground), and submission of updates on DDMI's progress in its ongoing engagement with potentially affected Indigenous Groups to enable, among other things, the establishment of engagement protocols and the development of cultural water quality criteria for the PKMW Project.

-After a thorough review process, including a Public Hearing, the WLWB, on April 28, 2021, sent its recommendations, including a Draft Amended Water Licence, to the Responsible Minister for approval of the PKMW.
-However, DDMI notes that ministerial approval of the Water Licence Amendment for the PKMW does not mean that DDMI can unconditionally proceed with PKMW, but rather sets out the conditions which, if met, will allow DDMI to proceed in a way that the WLWB is comfortable will be protective of the environment and future cultural use.
+After a thorough review process, including a Public Hearing, the WLWB, on April 28, 2021, sent its recommendations, including a Draft Amended Water Licence, to the Responsible Minister for approval of the PKMW Project.
+Following approval by the Responsible Minister on June 8, 2021, the WLWB issued an Amended Diavik Water Licence with conditions for the PKMW Project.
+DDMI notes that ministerial approval and the WLWB's issuance of the Amended Diavik Water Licence did not mean that DDMI could unconditionally proceed with the PKMW Project, but rather set out the conditions which, if met, would allow DDMI to proceed in a way that the WLWB is comfortable will be protective of the environment and future cultural use.